NFL assistants balance playoff prep with job interviews - WHIZ News

 “It’s an honor when they put a slip in because I think it’s harder to get a head coaching job in this league than being in the Senate,” Martindale said.
 “It’s an honor, but we’re not interviewing this week.
 When I came here as a Giant, it wasn’t a stepping stone for me.
 It was a destination. … Honestly, I’ve been locked in on Philly.
 We’re not interviewing this week.
 I think that when the time comes, if there’s still time when we can do it, I’d love to sit down and talk with them.”

-AP Pro Football Dennis Waszak Jr. and AP Sports Writer Dan Gelston contributed to this report
+AP Pro Football Writers Dennis Waszak Jr. and Schuyler Dixon and AP Sports Writer Dan Gelston contributed to this report.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL